-Your personal convictions may tell you that snail mail is obsolete in today's modern era of social media and mobile technology, and who acknowledges it anymore?
+Personal convictions might suggest that snail mail is obsolete in today's modern era of social media and mobile technology, and who acknowledges it anymore?
 Actually, snail mail is not dead, and direct mail is more effective than ever.
 It's a great way to capture individual attention in an age in which consumer inboxes get an average influx of 120 emails daily.

 It's hard to stand out in all that chatter without neon lights.
 The U.S. Postal Service, however, conducted recent studies that revealed that consumers retained the information in physical ads longer and they were more emotionally engaged with the material.
-Learning how to use snail mail to your advantage in 2019 just may increase your bottom line exponentially.
+Learning how to use snail mail in 2019 just may exponentially increase a business's bottom line.
 Here's how.

-The switch to more analog tactics doesn't mean you have to create a separate wing in your marketing department.
-Instead, using print mail as an invitation to engage with your business on social media, your mobile application, your direct phone line, your website or other more specific initiatives can be a great initial touch point.
+The switch to more analog tactics doesn't mean creating a separate wing in the marketing department.
+Instead, using print mail as an invitation to engage with businesses on social media, a mobile application, direct phone line, website or other more specific initiatives can be a great initial touch point.

-Unlike the distractions that can happen when you are in your email inbox, such as getting a text notification or a new urgent incoming message.
-Postal mail comes once a day and forces you to decide to keep it or trash it.
-Requiring you to act, instead of leaving unread items pile up in your inbox.
+Unlike the distractions that can happen in the email inbox, such as getting a text notification or a new urgent incoming message, postal mail comes once a day and forces recipients to decide between keeping it or trashing it.
+The key is that it requires an action rather than leaving unread items to pile up in an inbox.

-Collecting customer data at all touch points is vital to maintaining consistent messaging, completing your customer profiles, and staying top of mind in a competitive market.
-Find ways to use direct mail to encourage your customers to interact with your business on all platforms: mobile apps, website, landing pages, social, in-store, etc.
+Collecting customer data at all touch points is vital to maintaining consistent messaging, completing customer profiles, and staying top of mind in a competitive market.
+Find ways to use direct mail to encourage customers to interact with businesses on all platforms: mobile apps, website, landing pages, social, in-store, etc.

-Sometimes the only pieces of data a company has on their subscribers are the name and email address.
-But now you can easily go from online to offline by using Identity Matching to enhance your database with postal addresses.
-Supplying you with the information you need to launch your next direct mail campaign successfully.
+Sometimes the only pieces of data a company has on its subscribers are the name and email address.
+But now, companies can easily move from online to offline by using Identity Matching to enhance databases with postal addresses, supplying marketers with the information they need to successfully launch their next direct mail campaign.

-Just as you would address your consumers on any digital platform, how you deliver print mail to your audience should reflect your unique branding, voice, and goals.
-Consider the color, design, shape, and material you use in your print deliverables.
+Just as with any digital platform, how a company delivers print mail to its audience should reflect its unique branding, voice, and goals.
+Consider the color, design, shape, and material used in the print deliverables.

-If you're an environmentally conscious brand, send out mail on seeded paper (you can plant the seeds after you've read the mail).
-If you're a travel brand, send a postcard.
-If you're an Etsy seller, send your customers a hand-made and hand-written letter.
+For example, an environmentally conscious brand might send out mail on seeded paper (allowing recipients to plant the seeds after they've read the mail).
+A travel brand could send a postcard, or an Etsy seller can send customers a hand-made and hand-written letter.

-Don't just be generic.
-That's a sure way to guarantee that your mail will go into a trash bin rather than the trash folder.
-By using personalized touches, you make the recipient feel important.
-Put some thought into what you send, what you say and even when you say it.
+Just don't be generic.
+That's a sure way to guarantee the mail piece will go into a trash bin rather than the trash folder.
+Using personalized touches makes the recipient feel important, so it's critical to put some thought into what businesses send, what they say and even when they say it.

-If you send your mail during the standard high-traffic postal seasons (holidays), it defeats the purpose of standing out from the crowd.
-Find select dates for each of your customers (that could be an industry- relevant day or even an anniversary of some kind).
+A note on timing: sending mail during the standard high-traffic postal seasons (holidays) defeats the purpose of standing out from the crowd.
+Find select dates for each customer and send on those days (that could be an industry- relevant day or even an anniversary of some kind).

-If you've been struggling to find efficient strategies for connecting with your existing audience, print mail could be your solution.
-Establishing your print-mail initiative should include these four four steps:
+Struggling to find efficient strategies for connecting with an existing audience?
+Print mail could be the solution.
+Establishing a print-mail initiative should include these four four steps:

 Start taking advantage of direct mail.
-Register for our upcoming webinar with Lob to discover how you can use automation to trigger targeted direct mail campaigns.
+Register for our upcoming webinar with Lob to discover how brands can use automation to trigger targeted direct mail campaigns.

-For help enhancing your database with postal data, consult with our experts at TowerData to ensure your customer database is enhanced, clean and comprehensive across all channels.
+For help enhancing a database with postal data, consult with our experts at TowerData to ensure customer database is optimally enhanced, clean and comprehensive across all channels.